yongac/six_degrees_of_jaromir_jagr/README.md

 #### Populating the database

 In this iteration of the project, the database is populated by scraping Hockey-Reference for rosters of given teams and years (as specified in the CSV files within `team_info/`).
-   * Although this process can be automatically done for all roster data dating to the beginning of the NHL, it currently would take multiple hours, owing to the rate limits placed on us by Hockey-Reference.
-   * It would be nice to amortize this cost by doing it once and posting that data here, but I am postponing this for now, as it isn't an especially interesting problem.

 #### Validating player data